innocraft/php-experiments/README.md

 ## Introduction

-PHP Experiments is built for [A/B and Split Testing for Piwik Analytics](https://www.ab-tests.net) but can be used in any PHP project.
-[Piwik](https://piwik.org) is the leading open source web analytics platform used on over 1 million websites and apps in over 150 countries.
-[InnoCraft](https://www.innocraft.com) is the company of the makers of Piwik Analytics.
+PHP Experiments is built for [A/B and Split Testing for Matomo Analytics](https://www.ab-tests.net) but can be used in any PHP project.
+[Matomo (formerly Piwik)](https://matomo.org) is the leading open source web analytics platform used on over 1 million websites and apps in over 150 countries.
+[InnoCraft](https://www.innocraft.com) is the company of the makers of Matomo Analytics.

 ## Features